capr/multigit/README.md

 Multigit allows subprojects to deploy files in any directory of the project, similar to a union filesystem, where each repository is a layer.

+Some examples where this combination of change management and module management could be useful:

+  * manage customizations made to a web app in a separate repository.
+  * putting your home directory under source control.
+  * package and/or config manager for a Linux distro.

 ## How do I install it?

 Multigit is a simple shell script with no dependencies.
 You can either